A Short Discussion of Summaries

 Learning to accurately summarize texts is important in developing critical reading skills.

 - As you read, imagine yourself in a conversation with the author of your text.
 Write questions and comments in the margins.
-Don’t be afraid to be messy, but don’t get so carried away that you can’t see the forest for the trees!
+Don’t be afraid to be messy, but don’t get so carried away that you get caught up in the details and lose sight of the big picture.

-- Write a thesis, a one or two sentence summary of the entire text.
+- Write a thesis, a single statement summarizing the entire text.
 The thesis should express the central idea of the text, determined by the preceding steps.
-Look for the “journalist’s” questions: the who, what, when, where, why and how of the issue.
+Look for answers to the “journalist’s” questions: the who, what, when, where, why, and how of the issue.
 In some cases, a suitable thesis may be explicitly stated in the original passage.
-In that case, you may want to quote it directly in your summary.
+In that case, you may want to quote it directly in your summary if your instructor finds such quoting acceptable.

 - A quotation records the exact language used by someone in speech or writing.

-- A paraphrase is a restatement of what someone else has said or written, it is often as long as the original source and follows the same sentence pattern.
+- A paraphrase is a restatement (in your own words and sentence patterns) of what someone else has said or written; it is often as long as the original source and includes more detailed information than a summary.

-- A summary is half the length of the original and totally in your own words and sentence pattern.
+- A summary is usually much shorter than the original and written completely in your own words and sentence patterns.

-- Write the first draft of your summary by combining the thesis with you list of one sentence summaries.
+- Write the first draft of your summary by combining the thesis with your list of one-sentence summaries.
 Eliminate any repetition and less important information, including minor details.

 - Check your summary against the original passage and make whatever adjustments are necessary for accuracy and completeness.